Fulbright Professional Scholarship in Vocational Education and Training (Funded by the Department of Education)

 • Must have a letter of invitation from proposed institution.

-• Professional Scholar Applicants: must have a minimum of 8-10 years’ experience in a related field.
+• Applicants must have a minimum of 8-10 years’ experience in a related field.

 • Must work in an area relevant to the VET sector.
 For example:

-• Employees, including teachers, managers, and administrators, of private and public registered training organisations.
+• Employees, including teachers, managers, and administrators, of private and public registered training organizations.

 • People who are leading vocational education and training strategies within their business.